 Attracting favorable insects

 Insects such as bees are beneficial to your garden as pollinators and bug eaters.
-Planting companion plants with varying blooming periods will continuously keep beneficial insects visiting your garden throughout the year.
+Planting companion plants with varying blooming periods will keep beneficial insects visiting your garden throughout the year.

 Weed control